Roads in Ireland

-Roads in the Republic are classified as motorways (shown by the letter M followed by a route number, e.g. M7), national roads (shown by the letter N followed by a route number, e.g. N25), regional roads (shown by the letter R followed by a route number, e.g. R611) and local roads (shown by the letter L followed by a route number, e.g. L4202).
+Roads in the Republic are classified as motorways (shown by the letter "M" followed by a route number, e.g. M7), national roads (shown by the letter "N" followed by a route number, e.g. N25), regional roads (shown by the letter "R" followed by a route number, e.g. R611) and local roads (shown by the letter "L" followed by a route number, e.g. L4202).
 There are two types of national roads: national primary routes and national secondary routes.

 Road signs in Northern Ireland follow the same design rules as the rest of the United Kingdom.
-Distance signposts in Northern Ireland show distances in miles, while all signposts placed in the Republic since the 1990s use kilometres.
+Distance signposts in Northern Ireland show distances in miles, while all signposts placed in the Republic since the late 1970s use kilometres.
 The Republic's road signs are generally bilingual, using both official languages, Irish and English.
 However, signs in the Gaeltacht (Irish speaking areas) use only Irish.
 The Irish language names are written in italic script, the English in capitals.
 Signs in Northern Ireland are in English only.
 Warning signs in the Republic have a yellow background and are diamond-shaped, those in Northern Ireland are triangle-shaped and have a white background with a red border.

 Speed limits in Northern Ireland are specified in miles per hour.
 Those in the Republic use kilometres per hour (km/h), a change introduced on 20 January 2005.
 This involved the provision of 58,000 new metric speed limit signs, replacing and supplementing 35,000 imperial signs.

 History

 There have been routes and trackways in Ireland connecting settlements and facilitating trade since ancient times.
 Ireland was never part of the Roman Empire and, therefore, Roman roads were not built in Ireland.
-However, an Iron Age road with a stone surface has been excavated in Munster and togher (tóchar) roads, a type of causeway built through bogs, were found in many areas of the country.
+However, an Iron Age road with a stone surface has been excavated in Munster, and togher (tóchar) roads, a type of causeway built through bogs, were found in many areas of the country.